Abdallah01win/Eventify-app/README.md

 This will start the Vite development server and you can view the project in your browser at `http://localhost:5173`.

-2. Login credantials:
+2. Login credentials:

-    The default user credantials are:
+    The default user credentials are:

         email: user@example.com
         password: 123456789